Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 3. Cannon Beach

 Due to its proximity to Portland and the iconic Haystack Rock, Cannon Beach is certainly one of the most well-known coast towns in Oregon.

-Just a two-hour drive from Portland, Cannon Beach is a great destination to hit the beach for that photo of Haystack Rock and explore all the natural attractions in the nearby state parks.
+Just a two-hour drive from Portland, you’ll find one of the best beaches in Oregon.
+Cannon Beach is a great destination to hit the beach for that photo of Haystack Rock and explore all the natural wonders in the nearby state parks.

 Things To Do In Cannon Beach